mjz1211/FamilyTravel/README.md

 We also create the data API to delivery weather and AQI information, client just need input two parameters to the API and get the JSON format information.

 https://familytravel.azurewebsites.net/Lab/QueryWeather?uLat=25.039811&uLng=121.513786

+Designed by RWD ( Responsive Web Design ) work on iOS and Android device.